 The Strategy was developed during a process that captured the expertise, diversity, and innovative spirit of the Global Fund Board, and integrated broader views and experience of partners.
+In setting out four core objectives, we aimed to guide the Global Fund Secretariat's work toward maximizing impact, which the Board Leadership commends the Secretariat for pursuing.

-In the past year, the Global Fund designed a refined allocation methodology which drives more funding to higher burden, lower income countries.
+In the past year, the Global Fund undertook a comprehensive and inclusive process to effectively direct the funds to eligible countries.
+The refined allocation methodology drives more funding to higher burden, lower income countries to maximize impact.
 The Secretariat also enhanced internal systems and processes to better monitor, assess and oversee Global Fund supported programs to achieve the new Strategy.
 We welcome an increased focus on supply chain, program quality and financial management, key areas for the Secretariat's delivery of impact.

 Of particular importance is the Prioritized Action Plan to Accelerate Management for Impact (PAP), which will reinforce risk management culture over strategy implementation.
 Impact through Partnership is now mainstreaming lessons from Implementation through Partnership to maximize impact at country level through a country-centric approach.
 Project AIM is expected to deliver an integrated solution to support efficient portfolio management.
-Differentiation for Impact has already adapted country team work to the needs of each portfolio according to strategic priorities.
-Sustaining the gains and ensuring successful transition to domestic resources is proving to be challenging in countries transitioning out of the Global Fund's support.
+Differentiation for Impact has already adapted country team work to the needs of each portfolio according to strategic priorities and define the appropriate allocation of effort and resources.

-Finally, the Global Fund's Fifth Replenishment in September 2016, where donors pledged over US\$12.9 billion, is only the beginning of a three-year replenishment period.
+Finally, the Global Fund's Fifth Replenishment in September 2016, where donors pledged over USD 12.9 billion, is only the beginning of a three-year replenishment period.
 We support the Secretariat in its work to actively gain further contributions in the coming months and years, with strong advocacy by civil society and partners worldwide.
-From its side, the Board has to make every effort to broaden and diversify its donor base.